 Amazing chapter image by Sundrops at TDA.

-Sorry I've been kind of a slow updater.
+A/N: Sorry I've been kind of a slow updater.
 Can I use the excuse of a busy summer?
 Anyway, thanks for sticking around and reading.
 Also, I've posted a new short story called Into the Night if anyone is interested.
 I think you guys will like this chapter.
-Lots
+Lots of Oliver.

 Also, I do not own Harry Potter.
 If I did, I would be on a yacht in the Pacific right about now, getting my tan on.